Guvi-blog-logo

 Comparison operators let you compare their operands and return a logical value based on the given statement.
 They are used in logical statements to determine the equality between variables or values.
 The output for comparison comes in Boolean value i.e., true or false.
 They are used in decision-making and loops.
 Also, the operands used in operations can be of data types like numerical, string, logical, or object values.

-Some of the symbols which describe the operations are –
+Some of the symbols that describe the operations are –

 == and === Operators in JavaScript